syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/layouts.md

 #### Defining priority order for group collapse or expand

-The [priority](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonGroupModel/#priority) property define's the priority order for each group which should be collapsed or expanded on resizing.
+You can use the [priority](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonGroup/#priority) property to set the priority order for each group which should be collapsed or expanded on resizing.
 When collapsing, higher priority values are fetched first.
 When expanding, lower priority values are fetched first.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}